December Outreach: Farmers Market, New Braunfels, TX

 May Program: "It's (Past) Time to Save Our Rural Land Heritage"

-David K. Langford is an internationally known wildlife photographer and the co-founder and Executive Vice President (emeritus) of the Texas Wildlife Association.
-He and his wife Myrna live on their part of the historic Hillingdon Ranch where seven generations of the extended Giles family have lived and ranched.
 The Langford family recently put their ranch under a conservation easement with the Texas Agricultural Land Trust (TALT), an organization David also helped found.
-David was once a critic but is now one of the strongest advocates of conservation easements as a tool for preserving a family’s land and legacy.
+David was once a critic, but is now one of the strongest advocates of conservation easements as a tool for preserving a family’s land and legacy.
 He is also well aware of all the public benefits that protected open space lands provide, including clean air and water, native wildlife, pastoral beauty, and a way of life. |

 Rob and Teresa Ohlrich Johnson recently did the same: preserve their family’s heritage on their JO Ranch in Comal County.
 They too used a conservation easement held by TALT.
 Teresa’s ancestors were among the first settlers who traveled from Germany with Prince Carl of Solms-Braunfels in 1845.
 Five generations of her family have lived on the ranch her ancestors settled.
 Through the generations, the ranch has been divided among descendants and some parts have been sold off.
 The Johnsons have now assured their historic family ranch will remain intact and undeveloped for future generations.
-We owe them all a debt of gratitude. |

 April Outreach: Earth Day